flxbl-io/docs-sfp/running-sfp-as-a-server/installing-sfp-server/self-hosted-supabase-configuration.md

 #### Pre-flight Check (AWS EC2)

-If using AWS EC2, ensure port 8000 is open:
+If using AWS EC2, ensure the required ports are open:
 1. Go to EC2 Console → Your instance → Security tab
 2. Check current Security Groups - if none or only default, you need to add one
 3. Click "Actions" → "Security" → "Change security groups"
 4. Either modify existing or create new security group with:
+    - Inbound rule: HTTP, Port 80, Source 0.0.0.0/0 (for Let's Encrypt certificate validation)
+    - Inbound rule: HTTPS, Port 443, Source 0.0.0.0/0 (for secure access via domain)
-    - Inbound rule: Custom TCP, Port 8000, Source 0.0.0.0/0
+    - Inbound rule: Custom TCP, Port 8000, Source 0.0.0.0/0 (for direct Supabase access during setup)
     - Inbound rule: SSH, Port 22, Source: Your IP (for SSH access)

 #### Step 7: Start Supabase